|

 (Archer) Opening with a typically melodic

-burst of brass and fiddle, the lyrics to this 'Apples And Oranges' 7" b-side are remarkably scathing, with lines like:
+burst of brass and fiddle, the lyrics to this 'Apples And Oranges' 7" b-side are remarkably scathing, with

-part any more.
-You told me something I can say, your dawning day has reached a peak, your weak smile really shows your
+there's no taking part any more.
+You told me something I can say, your dawning day has reached a peak, your weak

-age, your time has come for getting (...no I don't really feel the need anymore.)"
-One can only speculate
+smile really shows your age, your time has come for getting (...no I don't really feel the need anymore.)"
+One

-as to the song's subject!
+can only speculate as to the song's subject!

-Russia In Winter (Archer/Shaw) Another glorious Kevin Archer
+Russia In Winter (Archer/Shaw) Another glorious Kevin

-instrumental, but unlike 'The Last Detail' the mood of this piece is (in keeping with its title) calm and reflective.
+Archer instrumental, but unlike 'The Last Detail' the mood of this piece is (in keeping with its title) calm and reflective.
 An

 incredible eight and a half minutes long, its beauty lies in its gentle nuances.
 The subtlety and sensitivity of the interplay